edemaine/svgtiler/README.md

 and will generate `drawings_<sheet>.svg` for each unhidden sheet in `drawings.xlsx`.

-## Mapping Files: .txt, .js, .coffee
+## Mapping Files: .txt, .js, .coffee, .jsx, .cjsx

 In the **.txt format** for mapping files, each line consists of a symbol name (either having no spaces, or consisting entirely of a single space),